 EN(D)=Nλϕ(λ)

-where N is the estimated sample size from above, D represents the event, and λ is defined as in the sample size calculations above.
+where N is the estimated sample size from above, D represents the event of interest, and λ is defined as in the sample size calculations above.
 It should be noted that by using the sample size estimate, the expected number of events is dependent on the parameter β and thus, the power.
 Dividing the expected number of events by the sample size will result in the number of events per person, where Events per Person=λϕ(λ).
 The events per person estimate no longer uses the sample size estimate and is thus free from dependency on the β parameter.
 This is why any power could be used for the initial sample size estimation.
 Schoenfeld derived a test statistic for comparing survival distributions in terms of the expected number of events that is asymptotically normal with unit variance (Schoenfeld, 1981).
 He also showed that using the assumptions of the log-rank test, which is commonly used for comparing survival curves, the mean for the test statistic reduces to lnλ2λ1NQ1Q2d, where λi is the event rate for the ith group, N is the sample size, Qi=niN, and d is the combined probability of an event occurring.
 This can be further simplified by multiplying N and d to arrive at the expected number of events, E(δ).
 The power can then be calculated in terms of the expected number of events following the equation outlined in the Power sub-section of the Statistical Explanation section above.
-The same inputs for the nSurvival function outlined above are used for the power calculation, except the power is set to 0.8.
+The same inputs for the nSurvival function outlined above are used for the power calculation, except it disregards the power input.
 The following inputs are used by the nEvents function to calculate the final power.

 hr - Hazard ratio under the alternative hypothesis